Anne Hatchard

-Anne Claire Hatchard (born March 7, 1998) is an Australian rules footballer playing for the Adelaide Football Club in the AFL Women's competition.
+Anne Claire Hatchard (born March 7, 1998) is an Australian rules footballer playing for the Gold Coast Suns in the AFL Women's competition.
+She has previously played for Adelaide.

 AFL Women's career

 Hatchard was drafted by Adelaide with their eleventh selection and eighty-seventh overall in the 2016 AFL Women's draft.
 She made her debut in the thirty-six point win against at Thebarton Oval in the opening round of the 2017 season.
 She missed the round four match against at Fremantle Oval when she was omitted from the side.
 She returned the next week for the three point loss to at Norwood Oval.
 She was a part of Adelaide's premiership side which defeated by six points at Metricon Stadium in the AFL Women's Grand Final.
 She missed one match during the season to finish with seven matches in her debut season.